J0llyFish/Thesis-Support-Information-Repo/README.md

 # Thesis-Support-Information-Repo
-Prediction of organic compound IR spectrum with deep learning and Molecular Mechanics calculation
+This is repo for the thesis "Prediction of organic compound IR spectrum with deep learning and Molecular Mechanics calculation"